Steffen Baumgart: Who is Hamburg's passionate flat cap-wearing coach?

 His impact on the team, who had only avoided relegation via the play-off in the 2020/21 season under Friedhelm Funkel, was remarkable.
 In his first year in charge, Baumgart's entertaining side finished seventh in the Bundesliga, and in so doing secured a place in the UEFA Europa Conference League for 2022/23.
 Little surprise, then, that the charismatic coach was asked to extend his stay at the club.

-The fans, meanwhile, love what he has done to the team but also how he's taken to life in the area.
+Despite the ending, the fans were still grateful for the joy he brought to the city on and off the pitch.
 This was especially true during his first taste of the city's annual Carnival celebrations, when fancy dress is encouraged.

 "If you get involved with Cologne, then you also get involved with Carnival," Baumgart said of his now infamous appearance at training dressed as a pink unicorn.